-The Contractor will submit their proposed source of materials.
-The Residency will verify that the proposed fabric is on the Approved Products List (APL).
-If a proposed source is not on the APL, the Resident Engineer must contact Materials Division immediately.
-Verify the APL for the following:
+The Residency will verify that the proposed source of materials for the separator fabric product submitted by the Contractor is on the Qualified Products List (QPL).
+If a proposed source is not on the QPL, the Resident Engineer must contact Materials Division immediately.
+Verify the QPL for the following:

-• Separator Fabric (APL - Construction Fabrics)
+• Separator Fabric (QPL - Construction Fabrics)